fgimian/campies/README.md

     ./campies.py build ~/Downloads/BootCampESD.pkg
     ```

-    **Note**: Please replace the path of BootCampESD if required.
+    **Note**: Please replace the path of BootCampESD.pkg file if required.

-5. You'll now be given the location of your BootCamp.zip file which may be used
+5. You'll now be given the location of your BootCamp ZIP file which may be used
    in Windows to install your BootCamp drivers.

 You may see detailed help for each command using the `--help` argument if you